 – Thomas Bray

 Developing and maintaining friendships allow children to grow.
 Social interaction provides advances in social skills, emotional intelligence, and cognitive development.
-Whether, it’s just a few hours at the park or a play date with a friend, you’re giving your child the chance to interact with the world and life itself.
+Whether it’s just a few hours at the park or a play date with a friend, you’re giving your child the chance to interact with the world and life itself.

 It can also be used as a means of learning.
 They will learn to share and when to use appropriate behaviors, as well as when not to.

 Positive parenting if done correctly builds positive emotions and heightens self-esteem in parent and child, not just the child.
-One cannot look back at a different time and think that what was done then should be done now, only because it was done before.
+One cannot look back at a different time and think that what was done that should be done now, only because it was done before.

-In many ways we could say that today’s challenges with violence and drug abuse are directly related to yesterday’s parenting.
+In many ways, we could say that today’s challenges with violence and drug abuse are directly related to yesterday’s parenting.
 But whether that is true or not is irrelevant, since “yesterday was a different world,” says Louise a mental health counseling expert.